nerds-odd-e/mahjong/README.md

 ### `GET /<game_id>/testability_set_next_pick?<tile_id>`

 To change the tile to be picked next (first tile in the wall).
-Note that if you want the opponent to pick that tile, you need to call this before you throw a tile, because after that you don't not have control of the game until it's your turn to move again.
+Note that if you want the opponent to pick that tile, you need to call this before you discard a tile, because after that you don't not have control of the game until it's your turn to move again.

 ### `GET /<game_id>/testability_set_hand?<tile_id>,<tile_id>,...<tile_id>`